google-developer-training/android-basics-kotlin-tip-calculator-app-solution/.github/ISSUE_TEMPLATE/android-basics-unit-2-issue.md

 ---

+**Codelab name**
+What is the title of the codelab?

 **Describe the problem**
 A clear and concise description of what the problem is.

-**In which step of the codelab can this issue be found?**
+**In which task and step of the codelab can this issue be found?**
-Step number.
+Task and step number.

 **Steps to reproduce?**
 What are the steps to reproduce the problem?